 The game is set in the fictional Algol star system which contains three planets: Palma – a lush and green planet, Motavia – a desert planet, and Dezoris – an ice planet.
 Algol is ruled by King Lassic, who early in his reign was considered kind and benevolent.
 He later becomes a cruel and sociopathic ruler.
 Soon, a rebellion begins to overthrow the now evil king.
 One hero, who falls during a battle, is Nero.
 His sister, Alis, the main protagonist (incidently, one of the first female protagonists for video games), swears to avenge her brother.
 She assembles a party consisting of a warrior named Odin, a wizard named Noah, and a cat-like creature named Myau.
 Together the party swear to kill King Lassic and restore peace to the kingdom.

 There are two gameplay modes.
 The first is from a near top down perspective whilst walking around the villages and planet surfaces.
+When walking around the surface of the planet, outside the cities, and in caves etc. You come across random battle encounters where you must choose to fight your opponent or attempt to run away.
 When exploring dungeons and caves, and in a battle, the view switches to first-person mode.

 I did complete the game, but with the assistance of a walkthrough.
 Sadly, as I have gotten older, I simply don’t have the time or inclination to spend countless hours on these sorts of RPGs.

 What The Critics Said:

 Computer & Video Games Magazine: “Real RPG fans should definitely check Phantasy Star out, but anyone with a passing interest in this type of game might not feel they’re getting their money’s worth.
 Overall 75%”